Finding a care home

 How do I find a care home in my area?

-Once you have a list of local homes visit a few to get an idea of what they’re like.
 Think of it like buying a house: you need to get a feel for what’s out there before making a decision.
+You should make list of local homes and visit a few to get an idea of what they’re like.

 CareHomeAdvisor is a website where you can search for care homes, and find out how they are rated by the Care Quality Commission, NHS Choices, Your Care Rating, Food Standards Agency and the Health & Safety Executive.
 It can help you understand your various options and help you make an informed decision.